beego/beedoc/en-US/mvc/view/page.md

 # Pagination

-We use pagination in template very often.
-How can we do that?
+We use often pagination in templates.
+How do we do that?
-We create these demo for pagination.
-Hope it's useful for you.
+We have created this demo for pagination.
+We hope it's useful to you.

 ## Controllers